joshmsmith/temporal-eagerworkflowstart-sample/README.md

 ## Run the Workflow
 First, make sure the [Temporal server](https://docs.temporal.io/docs/server/quick-install) is running, or connect to cloud by configuring .envrc.
+See .envrc.example for a sample.

 Second, start the Worker, from the project root run: